-Our ‘women in finance’ series focuses on the financial issues that women face.
+Our ‘women in finance’ series focuses on the financial issues that women face, especially single mothers.

 From gender equality in the workplace to financial planning, this series takes an in-depth look at key topics of discussion.